rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 Before starting the sandbox, the command runs
 `cargo package --allow-dirty --no-verify` and extracts the resulting crate archive.
-The build therefore uses the files and normalized manifest that would be published, rather than the whole source checkout.
+The build uses the files and normalized manifest prepared for publication.
+The CLI adds an empty `[workspace]` table to the extracted manifest to isolate it from any surrounding workspace; the original manifest is unchanged.
 Packaging errors are treated as build failures.

 Dirty working trees are accepted so the command can test uncommitted changes.
 Cargo's `include` and `exclude` rules still apply.